axelmierczuk/sportyfin/README.md

 docker run -v <Path Where You Want Output>:/sportyfin/output sportyfin

 # For example: docker run -v ~/Desktop:/sportyfin/output sportyfin
+# You can edit the paramaters that sportyfin runs with from the Dockerfile
 ```

 _OR_ you may pull the container with the following: